paperbottle11/HSHwifi-ctf/README.md

     * [https://mac-address.alldatafeeds.com/mac-address-lookup](https://mac-address.alldatafeeds.com/mac-address-lookup)
 * FLAG: MAC address of Google device (_listed above_)

+Challenge 2: Suspicious Activity

+* Something is wrong with one of the APs.
+* It's like there's two of them?
+* Find the SSID of the AP that has an evil twin.
+* FLAG: The Tabernacle Tavern

-Challenge 2: Hidden SSID AP
+Challenge 3: Hidden SSID AP